Trump Reaches Out to U.N., Criticizes Waste, in Debut Appearance

 “Someone out to undermine the U.N. could not have come up with a better way to do it than by imposing some of the rules we have created ourselves,” he added.

-Shortly after the meeting, Trump traveled to the New York Palace Hotel for meetings with French President Emmanuel Macron and Israeli Prime Minister Netanyahu.
+Shortly after the meeting, Trump traveled to the New York Palace Hotel for meetings with French President Emmanuel Macron and Israeli Prime Minister Benjamin Netanyahu.

 Trump said he is pushing “very hard” to achieve peace between Israelis and Palestinians.
 “We are giving it an absolute go.
 I think there’s a good chance of it happening,” he said.